The Embiez archipelago

 • PRESERVE its unique soul and turn it towards the future.

-• WELCOMING the island's regular visitors and those who do not yet know it.
+• WELCOME the island's regular visitors and those who do not yet know it.

-• TO RAY OVER the world by making Bendor a new standard of Var hospitality.
+• TO SHINE OVER the world by making Bendor a new standard of Var hospitality.

 The island will be closed to the public for the duration of the works.
 Reopening is scheduled for 2026.